sanjeevkumarr/writings/s3-list.md

 _Ouch._

-Being able to drill into our AWS usage is one benefit from using Asgard.
-If you want to pinpoint hot spots in your application and network, you should sign [up](http://www.appneta.com/products/)!
+If you want to pinpoint your hot spots in your application and network, you should sign [up](http://www.appneta.com/products/)!